-For lunch, we ate thali served on a banana leaf, as is tradition in Kerala.
+During our trip, we ate thali served on a banana leaf for lunch, as is tradition in Kerala.
 The food was delicious and plentiful, tangy with spices.
 Our hosts were warm and generous, as hosts always are in India.

 Although it is possible to spend a few days in the backwaters, we opted for a single day ride.
 It was enough for what we needed.
 I am a city girl after all and I missed the noise.

 If you liked this post, please pin it:

 Where is the quietest place you have ever visited?
 Do you like the buzz of the city or the solitude of the country best?
 Leave me a comment.